BeeSoftwareMahmut/classes/README.md

 # classes
 project about classes (burası beyler)

-this project includes a problem anout using classes in C#.
+this project includes a problem aBout using classes in C#.